 Paratubal Cyst Treatment

-The treatment of your cyst depends upon a few factors.
+The treatment of your paratubal cyst (also known as a paraovarian or adnexal cyst) depends upon a few factors.

 Size of the Paratubal Cyst

 Small cysts may resolve on their own.
 Generally, a cyst under 1cm in size won’t require much follow up from your doctor.
-However, cysts that measure larger than 7cm should probably be surgically removed.
+However, cysts that measure larger than 7cm should be surgically removed.
+A large cystic mass may cause painful complications.

 Treatment options include: